igloo-project/bindgen/docs/source/community.md

----
-layout: default
-title: Community
----

 Community
 =========

 So far the Bindgen community is rather small, but feel free to join either the mailing list or fork the GitHub project and ask questions or provide feedback.

 Mailing List
 ------------